Prescriptions Information

-Repeat prescriptions are medications which appear on the right hand side of your prescription, which your doctor would like you to continue on a regular basis.
+Repeat prescriptions are medications which appear on the right hand side of your prescription, which your treating clinicians would like you to continue on a regular basis.

 How to request a Repeat Prescription